marija-p/slam_ipp/README.md

-# rfid_ipp
+# slam_ipp
-Informative Path Planning with RFID localisation in 3D.
+Informative Path Planning with SLAM in 3D.